atrbyg24/nba-dashboard/README.md

 Clone or Download the Project:
 Save the nba_dashboard.py file to your local machine.

+Create a requirements.txt file:
+In the same directory as nba_dashboard.py, create a new file named requirements.txt and add the following content to it:

+streamlit
+nba_api
+pandas

 Create a Virtual Environment (Recommended):

 python -m venv nba_env
 source nba_env/bin/activate  # On Windows: .\nba_env\Scripts\activate

 Install Dependencies:
-Install all required Python libraries using pip.
-It's crucial to have the latest versions for nba_api due to potential API changes.
+Install all required Python libraries from the requirements.txt file.
+This is the most reliable way to ensure all dependencies are met.

-pip install --upgrade --no-cache-dir streamlit nba_api pandas
+pip install -r requirements.txt --upgrade --no-cache-dir

 🏃 How to Run the Dashboard
 Navigate to the Project Directory:
-Open your terminal or command prompt and change your current directory to where you saved nba_dashboard.py.
+Open your terminal or command prompt and change your current directory to where you saved nba_dashboard.py and requirements.txt.

 cd path/to/your/nba_dashboard_project